ntustison/LAMNrFlows/Manuscript/methods.md

 schedule with a plateau-based reducer.
 We monitor exact negative log-likelihood in bits-per-dimension, view-wise breakdowns, and alignment loss values, and periodically log reconstructions and samples for visual inspection.

+To accommodate 3-D volumes under constrained VRAM, we enable gradient accumulation (microbatching).
+With an accumulation factor \(A\) and microbatch size \(B_{\mu}\), the effective batch is \(B_{\mathrm{eff}} = A \cdot B_{\mu}\).
+We compute per-sample losses on each microbatch, accumulate their gradients, and perform a single optimizer step every \(A\) microbatches.
+Likelihood terms are summed in natural units and normalized by the total number of samples across the
+\(A\) microbatches.
+Alignment losses (Pearson, Barlow Twins, VICReg, InfoNCE, HSIC) are accumulated with microbatch-size weighting so the effective objective matches the non-accumulated baseline.
+Under mixed precision, gradients are accumulated in scaled form and unscaled once before a single global-norm clip and optimizer step.
+EMA updates and learning-rate schedulers advance once per effective batch.
+ActNorm uses fixed statistics after warm-up, so accumulation does not change normalization.
+For InfoNCE, negatives are limited to the current microbatch by default.
+When larger negative sets are required, we optionally maintain a cross-microbatch queue to approximate large-batch behavior.
+In practice, \(A \in \{2,4,8\}\) trades memory for step latency while preserving likelihood calibration and alignment strength for 3-D flows.

 The same training loop supports multiple views by instantiating one flow per view, computing per-view log-likelihoods and latents for each minibatch, flattening the multiscale latents, and applying the projector plus alignment and